1stage/Aquarius-MX/docs/README.md

    - **aq_mx_logo_white.eps** - This logo file is the WHITE on dark version of the Aquarius MX logo.
 Use this file for instances where the logo needs to be used against a dark background. *DO NOT CHANGE THE COLOR OF THE LOGO TO ANYTHING OTHER THAN WHITE.*
  - **aq_mx_v1-3-0c_BOARD.PDF** - This file documents the PCB layout for the Aquarius MX.
  - **aq_mx_v1-3-0c_SCHEMATIC.PDF** - This file documents the electronic schematic for the Aquarius MX.
+ - **usb-basic-commands.md** - A brief overview that discusses the USB BASIC commands.

  *Note: There are PNG versions (with transparency) of each of the logos listed above in raster format in the "img" folder at the root of the Aquarius MX GitHub repository.*
 ## How to Videos